 HYMS Travel Bursaries

-These three bursary winners will be selected by the Medical Society and will be invited to give a presentation of their proposed electives.
+These five bursary winners will be selected by the Medical Society and will be invited to give a presentation of their proposed electives.

 These awards are open to year 5 students from the Hull and York Medical School, and applications need to be received by the start of March of the year that they are planning to travel.

 Applications should be no longer than one side of A4 and should outline the reasons for choosing to visit a particular destination or institution.
 They should indicate the anticipated quality of the experience and the benefits the elective might bring both to the student and to the community they are planning to visit.

 Successful applicants will be notified in April and will be expected to present an illustrated report of their elective period to York Medical Society the following January or February.